FFY00/BetterDiscordThemeMasterFile/README.md

 ## Installing Theme

-Just download the config file and you're good to go.
+Just download the config.theme.css file in CONFIG folder and you're good to go.

 ## Themes/Support/Suggestions